aws-samples/aws-backup-amplify-appsync/README.md

 ## Project setup

-Detailed instructions will be available in the upcoming blog which will be linked here as soon as it is published.

 You will need to clone the repository for this project, move into project the directory and initialize Amplify after you've installed the required CLI tooling.
 See the AWS Amplify Vue [ Getting Started](https://docs.amplify.aws/start/getting-started/installation/q/integration/vue/) Prerequisites section to understand how to setup your CLI environment.
 Your Amplify IAM principle needs to have permissions policies that allow you to create Amplify applications and AWS Backup artifacts.
 To keep things simple you can add the AWS managed policies "AdministratorAccess-Amplify", "AWSKeyManagementServicePowerUser", and "AWSBackupFullAccess".
 You'll be setting up a custom KMS Customer Managed key which will require you to also add an inline policy to your user (my user name is amplify-backup).